cncf/toc/proposals/serverlessworkflow.md

 **Website**:

 Serverless Workflow does not have its own website.
-We would like to request one if possible.

 **Release Methodology and Mechanics**

-With the large growth of the specification in the last month, we are formalizing the specification roadmap at the moment and working on the v.0.1 release.
+With the large growth of the specification in the last months, we are formalizing the specification roadmap at the moment and working on the v.0.1 release.

 Beyond what will be defined there, the sub-group will decide when